 CENTERS FOR DISEASE CONTROL AND PREVENTION

-ADDED ON DECEMBER 22, 2025: The CDC has issued its annual Drug Free Communities funding opportunity to establish and strengthen collaboration to support the efforts of community coalitions working to prevent youth substance use. $50,000,000 is being made available under this funding opportunity with maximum awards of $125,000.
-Proposals are due on February 1, 2026.
+ADDED ON MARCH 2, 2026: The CDC has issued its annual drug free communities funding opportunity to establish and strengthen collaboration to support the efforts of community coalitions working to prevent youth substance use.
+More than $31,000,000 is being made available under this funding opportunity with maximum awards of $125,000.
+Proposals are due on April 14, 2026.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 ADDED ON DECEMBER 11, 2025: The CDC has issued a funding forecast to reduce the burden of parasitic infections in the United States through evidence-based prevention and control activities.
 Nearly $24 million is being made available through this funding opportunity with maximum awards of $1.25 million.
 The expected post date for this funding opportunity is April, 2026.
 To download this funding forecast, click here.